Coming Soon: News on the 2019 Riley Memorial Lecture

 Charles Valentine Riley Memorial Lectures.
-The Charles Valentine Riley Memorial Foundation (RMF selected the American Association for the Advancement of Science (AAAS) in 2008 to receive an endowment to be used to further the goals of RMF and to build on the legacy of Charles Valentine Riley.
-Concurrently with establishment of the endowment, a collaborative agreement between RMF, AAAS, and the World Food Prize Foundation (WFPF) was signed to implement the intent of the endowment.
+In 2008, the Charles Valentine Riley Memorial Foundation (RMF) selected the American Association for the Advancement of Science (AAAS) to receive an endowment to further the goals of RMF and to build on the legacy of Charles Valentine Riley by establishing an annual lecture.
+Concurrently with establishment of the endowment, a collaborative agreement between RMF, AAAS and the World Food Prize Foundation (WFPF) was signed to implement the intent of the endowment.

-Collaboration between AAAS, RMF, and WFPF provides a unique opportunity to build upon Charles Valentine Riley's legacy as a “whole picture” person with a vision for enhancing agriculture through scientific knowledge.
-Professor Riley’s involvement with AAAS, beginning as a member in 1868, being elected a Fellow in 1874, and serving as Vice President for the biology section in 1888, brings into the perspective his broad view of how science impacts on agriculture when placed in the broadest context.
+Riley's Connection with AAAS.
+Professor Riley’s involvement with AAAS, beginning as a member in 1868, being elected a Fellow in 1874 and serving as Vice President for the biology section in 1888, brings into the perspective his broad view of how science impacts on agriculture when placed in the broadest context.
+That is why the lecture collaboration between AAAS, RMF and WFPF provides a unique opportunity to build upon Riley’s legacy as a “whole picture” person with a vision for enhancing agriculture through scientific knowledge.

-The 2015 AAAS Riley Lecture was presented on June 16, 2015, by Steven Leath, President, Iowa State University, on “A University President’s Perspective on the Economic Importance of Pursuing a Unifying Message to Make Agriculture a National Priority.”
+2015 — Steven Leath, President, Iowa State University, spoke on “A University President’s Perspective on the Economic Importance of Pursuing a Unifying Message to Make Agriculture a National Priority.”

-The 2014 AAAS Riley Lecture was presented by The Honorable Daniel Glickman, Former U.S. Secretary of Agriculture, on “A Food and Agricultural Research Agenda to Deal with the Asteroids of the Future.”
+2014 — The Honorable Daniel Glickman, Former U.S. Secretary of Agriculture, spoke on “A Food and Agricultural Research Agenda to Deal with the Asteroids of the Future.”

-The 2013 AAAS Riley Lecture was presented by Dr. Stephen P. Long, Gutgesell Endowed University Professor of Plant Biology and Crop Sciences University of Illinois, on “Food, Feed and Fuel from Crops under Global Atmospheric Change: Could we have it all in 2030?”
+2013 — Stephen P. Long, Gutgesell Endowed University Professor of Plant Biology and Crop Sciences, University of Illinois, spoke on “Food, Feed and Fuel from Crops under Global Atmospheric Change: Could we have it all in 2030?”

-The 2012 AAAS Riley Lecture was presented by Rob Horsch, Deputy Director for Research & Development, Bill & Melinda Gates Foundation, on June 14 in Washington, DC.
+2012 — Rob Horsch, Deputy Director for Research & Development, Bill & Melinda Gates Foundation, spoke on "Why Innovation in Agriculture Matters."

-The 2011 Lecture was presented by Pamela C. Roland, Professor of Plant Pathology, University of California, Davis, on “Tomorrow’s Table: Organic Farming, Genetics and the Future of Food.”
+2011 — Pamela C. Roland, Professor of Plant Pathology, University of California, Davis, spoke on “Tomorrow’s Table: Organic Farming, Genetics and the Future of Food.”

-The 2010 Lecture was presented by Roger Beachy, then Director of USDA’s National Institute of Food and Agriculture, on “Agricultural Research: Changing of the Guard, Guarding the Change.”
+2010 — Roger Beachy, Director, USDA’s National Institute of Food and Agriculture, spoke on “Agricultural Research: Changing of the Guard, Guarding the Change.”